 EMERGENCY ROOM OR URGENT CARE AFTER AUTO ACCIDENT?

-It is not always first come first served in those situations, and they often take the people with most serious injuries first.
+It is not always first come first served at the ER, and they often take the people with most serious injuries first.
 Also, an urgent care or emergency doctor doesn’t know you and your usual health, so they will be less tuned in to how your condition has changed.
-Plus, in many situation where the injury is not obvious immediately, you have to see a doctor several times before you can get a real diagnosis and effective treatment – but the emergency room doesn’t effectively start that process because you won’t be seeing that same doctor again for the same condition; you will be following up with a general practice doctor or specialist.
+Plus, in many situations where the injury is not immediately obvious, you have to see a doctor several times before you can get a real diagnosis and effective treatment.
+The emergency room doesn’t really start that process because you won’t be seeing that same doctor again for the same condition; you will be following up with a general practice doctor or specialist.

-Our lawyers do recommend that you not delay treatment if you are having pain or other symptoms after a car accident, but the treatment does not necessarily have to start within the first few hours after the crash.
-Again, it depends on the situation, but you should not feel compelled to go to an urgent care center just because you were in the accident.
+Our lawyers do recommend that you not delay treatment if you are having pain or other symptoms after a car accident.
+But the treatment does not necessarily have to start within the first few hours after the crash.
+You can just as well schedule time with a regular doctor a few days later.
 If you have been involved in a Minnesota car accident, please call us and speak with a lawyer for a free consultation.
 We will explain your rights to you and make sure your interests are protected.